 The main issue is that, in some cases, if you pair a newer CPU with an older motherboard chipset on the same socket, they may work together, but you may have to flash the BIOS of the motherboard so that it is compatible with the newer processor.

 And, in some cases, a newer generation processor is not compatible with older chipsets—even if they are on the same socket.
-This is rarer but is the case with Intel’s new Coffee lake chips.
-Despite the fact that Intel’s Coffee Lake processors are LGA 1151 processors, you cannot use them on older LGA 1151 motherboards, and you cannot use older LGA 1151 processors (Skylake and Kaby Lake) on newer LGA 1151 motherboards.
+This is rarer but is sometimes the case with Intel’s and AMD’s newest chips.
+Despite the fact that newer processors are built to work on the same socket as previous generation processors, that doesn’t always mean that they will work on older chipset versions.

 This might all sound confusing, but a good rule of thumb is to always pair your processor with a motherboard of the same generation.
 While most motherboards on the same socket are backward and forwards compatible, you’ll have a much easier time getting them to work together if you stick to a CPU-motherboard combination from the same generation.

 Finally, if you are going with a processor that can be overclocked, you’ll probably want to consider getting a better cooling solution.

 To overclock your processor, you essentially force it to run faster than it runs out of the box.
 And, to make it run faster, you have to send more power to it.
 But, the more power you send it, the hotter it will get.